Gamification for fundraising: A guide for charities

 The solution: Gamification drives tangible, measurable results, making it a smart investment with clear ROI.
 By starting with a scalable solution, you can quickly demonstrate tangible outcomes like additional CRM opt-ins, higher conversions, donations - making the investment worthwhile and modelable from the outset.

-2. Engagement Fatigue
+2. Engagement fatigue

 The challenge: Over time, participants may lose interest if the gamified elements become repetitive or predictable.